green-haskell/concurrency-benchmark/README.md

 You can also skip some benchmarks from the execution by including its directory name on the `blacklist.txt` file.

 ### Visualize the results
 When the benchmarks finish executing, the results will be placed in a file called `DATE-bench-summary.txt` inside each benchmark directory.
-In order to aggreagate it and visualize you can do the following:
+In order to aggregate and visualize it you can do the following:

 ```
 $ sudo ./aggregate-results.sh